-The Vermont Home Sharing Program is a unique program that helps individuals who live in their own home and require assistance by matching them to suitable housemates who can provide assistance.
+The HomeShare Vermont is a unique program that helps individuals who live in their own home and require assistance by matching them to suitable housemates who can provide assistance.
 While the program is not limited to elderly individuals, this article focuses on how aging persons who require assistance can benefit from this program.

-The Home Share Program works as follows.
-An aging Vermont resident who has extra room in their home, but requires assistance to remain living in their home, takes a housemate.
-The housemate, in exchange for rent or reduced rent, provides a variety of services such as meal preparation, light home maintenance, housekeeping, and non-medical, personal care.
+The home share program works as follows: An aging Vermont resident who has extra room in their home but requires assistance to remain living in their home takes a housemate.
+The housemate, in exchange for rent or reduced rent, provides a variety of services such as meal preparation, light home maintenance, housekeeping, and non-medical personal care.
 The actual services provided and the financial value is different with every program participant.

-The Vermont Home Sharing program is supported by the Vermont Adult Services Division of Disabilities, Aging and Independent Living (DAIL), and is administered via.
+The HomeShare Vermont is supported by the Vermont Adult Services Division of Disabilities, Aging and Independent Living (DAIL), and is administered via HomeShare Vermont.
 (While this program is not available statewide, one might consider moving to a county in which the program operates.)
 HomeShare Vermont operates in Addison, Chittenden, Franklin, Grand Isle, Lamoille, Orange, and Washington counties, as well as the Town of Brandon.

 *Please note that this program also used to be administered by a second organization, HomeShare Now.
 However, HomeShare Now closed in 2019, and HomeShare Vermont took over their service areas.